aschiffer186/Maxwell/README.md

 # Overview
 Maxwell is a strongly typed units library for C++20 and later standards based on the ISQ 80000 units specification.
 It provides compile-time checking of and conversion between units.

+This README focuses on how to use Maxwell.
+For a more detailed description, build the Doxygen target.
 # Installation
 The easiest way to install Maxwell is by cloning the repo and using the CMake install command.
 Once you have cloned the repo, run the following commands inside the folder where you cloned the repo